 Programming decisions are based upon project prioritization ranking, feasibility and readiness.
 Each round of funding has resulted in a diverse range of activities, cost and competitive score.
-Funding applications may seek financial assistance for planning, engineering, right of way, construction or a combination of these activities.
+Funding applications may seek financial assistance for planning, engineering, ROW, construction or a combination of these activities.
 Effective grant programs include a combination of project development as well as implementation projects.
 In order to ensure continued distribution of funding opportunities between small and large-scale projects, a tiered funding approach will be used.

-An estimated \$32 million will be available for Project O programming during the 2019 Call for Projects.
+Typically, OCTA has made approximately \$32 million available for each RCP (Project O) programming cycle.
 Category 1 projects are limited to those projects requesting \$5 million or less.
 Category 2 projects are defined as those requesting more than \$5 million in Measure M2 funds.

 Tiered Funding Approach: The two-tiered funding (Tier 1 and Tier 2) approach will only be applicable to the RCP.
 This approach is proposed to prioritize high scoring projects while providing a balanced program with funding availability for small and large projects.
 The first tier is for projects scoring 50 points or higher, and the second tier is for all projects after first satisfying the Tier I ranking.
-Within Tier 1, two categories would be established with 60 percent (Category 1) of the M2 funds available for smaller projects (requesting \$5 million or less), and 40 percent (Category 2) of the M2 funds available for larger projects (requesting \$5 million or more).
+Within Tier 1, two categories would be established with 60 percent (60%) (Category 1) of the M2 funds available for smaller projects (requesting \$5 million or less), and 40 percent (40%) (Category 2) of the M2 funds available for larger projects (requesting \$5 million or more).
 This approach is intended to broaden the distribution of M2 funds to higher scoring/lower cost projects and retain the ability to fund larger projects without placing formal funding caps on allocations.
 Any M2 funds not programmed in Tier I will be designated for Tier 2 allocation.
 A funding split between small and large projects is not recommended for Tier 2.

-Applications may be for any project phase provided it represents a meaningful, logical terminus and is consistent with scoping from a previously funded project if applicable (i.e., if engineering was previously funded, the right of way and/or construction request must be for the same project scope).
+Applications may be for any project phase provided it represents a meaningful, logical terminus and is consistent with scoping from a previously funded project if applicable (i.e., if engineering was previously funded, the ROW and/or construction request must be for the same project scope).